 Trips and Events

-Each year the Science Department plans a series of special events as part of National Science and Engineering Week, often in conjunction with the Maths and Technology Departments.
+Each year the Science Department plans a series of special events as part of our STEM week, often in conjunction with the Maths and Technology Departments.
+This coincides with the Norwich Science Festival and often incorporates events with the festival itself.
 Pupils participate in stimulating experimental activities; this has included the design and build of a bridge, before testing the force it can withstand, glue making and testing, forensic science, bird ringing and a genetics workshop.
 There have also been visits from Science Made Simple and Quantum Theatre Science.